codeoverflow-org/chatoverflow-wiki/usage/Using-the-GUI.md

 If you are getting errors when adding credentials [Frequent-Issues](Frequent-Issues.md#Credentials-value-encrypted-with-wrong-auth-key) might contain a solution.

-*Please note: Added credentials are encrypted with AES 128/256.*
+*Please note: Added credentials are encrypted with AES 128/256.
+The password is not stored anywhere.
+If you loose your password, there will be no way to reuse your configured and saved credentials.*